ByConity/ByConity/docker/builder/README.md

 Build results are available in `build_docker` directory at top level of your working copy.
 It builds only binaries, not packages.

+For CentOS build, follow the same instruction with the `centos` directory